softmachineslab/horton_der_2d/README.md

 You have the option of either (1) compiling this code directly from the command line, (2) using the Visual Studio Code configuration that Drew provides here, or (3) figuring out how to compile the code on your own.
 We'll explain the first two options. **Drew recommends using Visual Studio Code.**

 1. Compile from the command line.
 We provide an example `Makefile`.
 Right now, it does not include the correct .cpp files, Drew has not edited it in a while.
 You will need to edit it to include all .cpp files in all folders.
-	1. Copy `example_setup/Makefile` to this folder.
+To use: copy `example_setup/Makefile` to this folder.
 To compile your code, navigate to this folder in a terminal, and run
 	```
 	make
 	```
-1. Compile within Visual Studio Code.
+2. Compile within Visual Studio Code.
 	1. Download and install [Visual Studio Code](https://code.visualstudio.com/download).
 Follow the instructions for Ubuntu.
-	1. Install the C/C++ Plugin for VS Code (see their website).
-Hint, VS Code's "getting started with debugging for C/C++" website is really helpful.
-	1. Open VS Code and either open the repository as a folder (`File -> Open Folder...`) or open a terminal, navigate to this folder, and run `vscode .`.
-	1. Go to the "Run" tab and run one of the compile tasks (green arrow at the top).
-	1. Set up `gdb` to correctly display `eigen` matrices.
+	2. Set up `gdb` to correctly display `eigen` matrices.
 		1. Copy `example_setup/example_gdbinit` to your home folder and rename it `.gdbinit`.
 Edit the file and change line three to the correct location of Eigen wherever you cloned this repository.
+	3. Install the C/C++ Plugin for VS Code (see their website).
+Hint, VS Code's "getting started with debugging for C/C++" website is really helpful.
+	4. Open VS Code and either open the repository as a folder (`File -> Open Folder...`) or open a terminal, navigate to this folder, and run `vscode .`
+	5. Go to the "Run" tab and run one of the compile tasks (green arrow at the top).

 ## Running horton_der_2d